 Jewelry: Surface bars are generally used, but due to the curvature of the finger, flexible bioplast barbells and even small curved barbells have been successfully worn.
 For those who pierce the underside of the finger, a large diameter horseshoe may be worn to give the illusion of a ring.
 When performed as a dermal piercing, microdermal anchors and interchangeable tops are most successful.
 Skin divers may pull out too easily, and transdermal placement is more difficult to accomplish.

 Prevalence: Surface piercing is estimated to account for approximately two percent of piercings in those ages 16 to 29 living in the United States.
 This number plummets below one percent in persons above that age range.
-The finger piercing has grown substantially in popularity amongst young women in particular, as it often gives the appearance of a piece of jewelry generally worn almost exclusively by females: the cocktail ring.
+The finger piercing has grown substantially in popularity among young women in particular, as it often gives the appearance of a piece of jewelry generally worn almost exclusively by females: the cocktail ring.